rsksmart/devportal-1.0/_rsk/rbtc/gas.md

 Here are some practical approaches to this subject:

-1. Optimistic approach (not recommended)
+1. Optimistic approach (not recommended):
-You can set `minimumGasPrice` as gas price parameter for the transaction **but if minimum gas price is under negatiaton and it gets higher, your transaction could be rejected**.
+You can set `minimumGasPrice` as gas price parameter for the transaction **but if minimum gas price is under negotiation and it gets higher, your transaction could be rejected**.

-2. Sensible approach
+2. Sensible approach:
 Instead of using `minimumGasPrice` as it is, you may [add 10% to its value](#how-does-gas-price-change-over-time).

-3. Network average approach
+3. Network average approach:
 You can obtain the average gas price that is being paid in the network:

 ```javascript
 web3.eth.gasPrice()
 ```

-Despite the fact that this value is greater or equal than `minimumGasPrice`, it is recommended to add a small percentage to increase the priority of your transaction.
+Even though this value is greater than or equal to minimum gas price. (`gasPrice >= minimumGasPrice`), it is recommended to add a small percentage to increase the priority of your transaction.

 ### Appropriate gas limit